A brief look at provincial approaches to recreational marijuana sales

 Share via Email

-— Alberta plans to control the online sale of pot, but will leave over-the-counter sales to private operators, who will be subject to extensive background checks.
-Minimum age of consumption to be 18.
-Private pot stores will have to be physically separate from stores selling alcohol, tobacco or pharmaceuticals.
-Pot stores will not be allowed to sell anything but cannabis and cannabis-related products.
-Province expects to issue 250 licences in the first year.
-Stores will have to be 100 metres away from schools and health-care facilities.
+— Alberta plans to control the online sale of pot, but will leave over-the-counter sales to private operators.
+Details on how sales would work have yet to be determined.
+Private pot stores would have to be physically separate from stores that sell alcohol, tobacco or pharmaceuticals, but how that would be legally defined is also undetermined.
+Stores would not be allowed to sell anything but cannabis and cannabis-related products.

-— Manitoba plans to set its legal age at 19, a year later than the legal age for drinking alcohol.
-Government legislation proposes a ban on people growing cannabis at home for recreational purposes.
-The Liquor and Gaming Authority of Manitoba would regulate the sale of cannabis and municipal governments would have the option to ban sales by referendum.
+— Manitoba also plans to set its legal age at 19, a year later than the legal age for drinking alcohol.
+The government's legislation would also prohibit people from growing cannabis at home for recreational purposes.
+Manitoba Liquor and Lotteries would regulate the sale of cannabis and municipal governments would have the option to ban sales by referendum.

-— Newfoundland and Labrador to allow sales in private stores.
-Legal age set at 19.
-The Crown-owned liquor corporation is to oversee distribution to private retailers.
-Consumption to be restricted to private residences.
+— Newfoundland and Labrador will allow sales in private stores with the legal age set at 19.
+The Crown-owned liquor corporation will oversee the distribution to private retailers.
+Consumption will be restricted to private residences.

-— Nunavut completed initial stakeholder consultations last summer and was holding a public survey to help guide the development of policy and legislative options.
+— Nunavut completed initial stakeholder consultations through the summer of 2017 and was holding a public survey to help guide the development of policy and legislative options.